hashicorp/terraform-provider-azurerm/website/docs/r/sentinel_alert_rule_anomaly_built_in.html.markdown

 * `id` - The ID of the Built-in Anomaly Alert Rule.

-* `anomaly_settings_version` - The anomaly settings version of the Anomaly security ml analytics settings that dictates whether job version gets updated or not.
+* `anomaly_settings_version` - The version of the Anomaly Security ML Analytics Settings.

 * `anomaly_version` - The anomaly version of the Anomaly Alert Rule.